ednad/status/README.md

     python status_handler.py

-Verify you are exercising server by using a web browser and navigating to:
+Verify service is operational by using a web browser and navigating to:

     http://localhost:4070/service=alive